Naproxen

 Not directly but taking anti-inflammatory medicines can increase the risk of heart failure and an irregular heartbeat.
 However, this risk is incredibly small for most people.

-If you’re on naproxen for an extended period or are taking higher doses than recommended, speak to your doctor.
+If you’re on naproxen for an extended period or are taking higher doses than recommended, speak to your doctor or pharmacist.

 Does naproxen cause hearing loss?